 National Public Health Accreditation for Local and Tribal Public Health

 This page addresses accreditation for local and tribal public health.
-If you would like more information on MDH as an accredited organization, please visit Accreditation at MDH.
+If you would like more information about MDH as an accredited state health department, please visit Accreditation at MDH.

 Public health departments play a critical, but often unrecognized role in promoting and protecting the health of people in communities across the country.
 Despite the important role health departments play in our communities, there has not been a national system for ensuring their accountability and quality—until now.